Synacktiv-contrib/Modmobmap/README.md

 Saving results
 ---------------

-The process could be stopped any time when killing the process with a keyboard interrupt signal.
-Then results will be automatically save in a JSON file as follows:
+The process could be stopped at any time when killing the process with a keyboard interrupt signal.
+Then results will be automatically saved in a JSON file as follows:

 ```
 [...]